emilsoman/cloudster/README.md

 # Cloudster
+### Fastest way to provision your AWS stack !
 [![Build Status](https://travis-ci.org/emilsoman/cloudster.png)](https://travis-ci.org/emilsoman/cloudster)
 [![Code Climate](https://codeclimate.com/badge.png)](https://codeclimate.com/github/emilsoman/cloudster)
 [![Dependency Status](https://gemnasium.com/emilsoman/cloudster.png)](https://gemnasium.com/emilsoman/cloudster)
 [![still maintained](http://stillmaintained.com/emilsoman/cloudster.png)](http://stillmaintained.com/emilsoman/cloudster)

 Cloudster is a Ruby gem that was born to cut the learning curve involved in writing your own CloudFormation templates.
-If you don't know what a CloudFormation template is, but know about the AWS Cloud offerings, you can still use cloudster to provision your stack.
-Still in infancy , cloudster can create a basic stack like a breeze.
-Checkout the Usage section for the supported features.
+If you don't know what a CloudFormation template is, but know about the AWS Cloud, you can still use cloudster to provision your stack.
+Cloudster can create a basic AWS stack like a breeze.
+Checkout the Usage section.

 ##Installation